 Maximilian, Mexico, and the Invention of Empire by Kristine Ibsen.
 About the Second Empire period (1864-1867), when Napoleon III sought to control Mexico by installing Emperor Maximilian I.

 The Empress of Farewells: The Story of Charlotte, Empress of Mexico by Prince Michael of Greece, translated by Vincent Aurora.
 Born a Belgian princess, Charlotte (or Carlotta) married Emperor Maximilian of Mexico.

 Recollections of Mexico: The Last Ten Months of Maximilian's Empire by Samuel Basch, translated by Fred Ullman.
 Samuel Basch was Mexican emperor Maximilian's personal physician.
-Written in 1868, this book has been translated from the original German by Basch's relative Fred D. Ullman.

 The Last Prince of the Mexican Empire by C. M. Mayo.
 Historical novel about the short, tragic reign of Emperor Maximilian.